Celiac disease symptoms and treatment

 - Choose vitamins and supplements to ease your symptoms of celiac disease

-Damage to your intestines should heal once you’re following a gluten-free diet.
-Many people notice symptom improvement within days to weeks after changing their diet.
+Damage to your intestines should heal once you’re following a celiac disease diet.
+Many people notice their symptoms improve within days to weeks after changing their diet.

 Get care